Pageviews from the past week

 What are lipids?

 According to MIT TECHNOLOGY REVIEW (yes man, MIT!
-Thee Massachusetts Institute of Technology, the big guns in scientific research) lipids are "tiny, greasy spheres that protect the mRNA and help it to slide inside cells (What are the ingredients in Pfizer's Covid-19 vaccine?).
-Apparently, the lipids are greasy because they're are made with an oily substance that prevents them from breaking down before they enter the body, and therefore, they protect the highly fragile mRNA cells from degenerating before they complete their task.
+The Massachusetts Institute of Technology, the big guns in scientific research) lipids are "tiny, greasy spheres that protect the mRNA and help it to slide inside cells (What are the ingredients in Pfizer's Covid-19 vaccine?).
+Apparently, the lipids are greasy because they are made with an oily substance that prevents them from breaking down before they enter the body, and therefore, they protect the highly fragile mRNA cells from degenerating before they complete their task.

 There was one thing they said that I found quite interesting.
 The MIT Technology Review said that these nanoparticles have an electric charge!
 The main type out of the four components they use, ALC-0315 is ionizable, and can be manipulated to have a positive electric charge.
 MIT revealed this was useful because the coronavirus has a negative charge, therefore opposites attract and would cause both molecules to "stick together".
 [3]